MichaelCurrin/os-genesis/README.md

 # OS Genesis
 > Automate config and package management on a dev laptop

-_If you're just here to see what APT packages I install using a Bash script, see [install.sh](/genesis/install.sh)._

-## What is this?
+## Purpose

-A simple project which contains Bash shell scripts to configure, install and update packages on a Linux machine.
+This is a simple project which contains Bash shell scripts to configure, install and update packages on a Linux machine.
 These are in version control and can be run repeatedly, managing it easy to maintain a machine or setup a new one.

+If you're just here to see what APT packages I install using a Bash script, see [install.sh](/genesis/install.sh).

 This project focussed on _packages_ - it does not support "dotfiles" as I have separate project for that.